• Skip to primary navigation

 • Vanilla Extract - A dash of vanilla adds a nice flavor.
 I always use the pure stuff, not the imitation vanilla.

-How to make the pecan banana bread
+How to make banana bread with pecans

 So first.
 Before even making the pecan banana bread, make sure your bananas are ripe enough.
 They should at the very least be spotted like these bananas below.